 - Current Maturities – This is the part of long term debtTerm DebtLong-term debt is the debt taken by the company that gets due or is payable after one year on the date of the balance sheet.
 It is recorded on the liabilities side of the company's balance sheet as the non-current liability. that is going to mature and due within the next twelve months.

-- Bills payable – These bills generally, include like utility bills i.e. Electricity bill, water bill, maintenance bills which are payable.
+- Bills payable – These bills generally include utility bills, i.e., Electricity bill, water bill, maintenance bills, which are payable.

 #2 – Non-Current Liabilities

-Non-Current liabilities are the obligations of a company that are supposed to be paid or settled in a long term basis generally more than a year.
+Non-Current liabilities are the obligations of a company that are supposed to be paid or settled on a long term basis generally more than a year.
 These are generally called as Short term Liabilities.

 List of Non-Current Liabilities in Accounting

-- Long term Loans – The long term loans are the loans which are taken and to be repaid in the longer period generally more than a year.
+- Long term Loans – The long term loans are the loans that are taken and to be repaid in a longer period generally more than a year.

-- Customer Deposits – The customer which are taken for a very long maturity more than a year, generally a Fixed deposit in a bank or for any longer duration contract.
+- Customer Deposits – The customer which is taken for a very long maturity more than a year, generally a Fixed deposit in a bank or for any longer duration contract;

 - Mortgage Payable – This is the liability of the owner to pay the loan for which it has been kept as security and to be payable in the next twelve months.